temetvince/x4/station_profiles.md

    - Place Exports within 5 sectors of Warehouses.
    - Assign subordinate traders to Exports.

-5. Use Extenders to widen trade range.
+5. Use Extenders to extend trading range for building new stations and keeping Docks/Factories supplied.

    - Place Extenders within 5 sectors of Warehouses.
-   - Build Extenders where you need to extend trading range.
    - Assign subordinate traders to Extenders.
    - Limitations: Extenders do not sell back to Warehouses.
 They sell only to Building Storages, Factories, Docks, Fill profiles (and to Trading stations as described in the Trading profile).
    - To import wares from other factions, use Extender stations: